Omega 3 Algae A+E®

 Ingredients per dose (2 capsules):

-- Vitamin E (as mixed tokopherols): 50 IU
+- Vitamin E (as mixed tocopherols): 50 IU

-- Production: Made in state -of -the -art facilities in the United States under strict quality standards.
+- Production: Made in state-of-the-art facilities in the USA under strict quality standards.

 - Format: Soft capsules that are easy to swallow.

-- Suitable for: Vegans, people with fish allergy and those who want an environmentally friendly alternative.
+- Suitable for: Vegans, people with fish allergies and those who want an environmentally friendly alternative.

 Take two soft capsules daily, with or without food.
-This ensures adequate intake of omega-3 fatty acids and vitamins A and E for daily support for your health.
+This ensures sufficient intake of omega-3 fatty acids and vitamins A and E for daily support for your health.

 - Keep out of reach of children.